jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 An executable object might be run, paused, stopped, perhaps recorded or put in reverse, etcetera.
 Those might be called *execution commands*.

-`<< details >>`
-You can also invoke an execution command on a thread, which is a string of commands, that automatically follow each other up.
-A thread, however, can also be considered a single command as well.

 There may be a distinction between an *execution command* and an *execution state*.

 An executable object may have a *state* of execution, for which similar terms might be used as for *execution commands*: play, stop, record, etcetera.